flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/reshaped_view.md

 includer: nda/nda.hpp

 # Brief description.
 One line only.
-brief: Make a new view of some array, array_view, with a different shape.
+brief: Make a new view of an array or a contiguous array_view with a different shape.

 # List of overloads.
 Edit only the desc
 overloads: